• Skip to primary navigation

 Why you will love this Thermomix Lemon Slice Recipe:

-• Budget friendly – you will need simple ingredients to make this recipe.
+• Budget friendly – no special or hard to find ingredients are needed to make this Thermomix Lemon Slice.

-• Freezer friendly – this slice can be frozen for up to 3 months.
+• Freezer friendly – Store this Lemon Slice in a freezer safe container for up to three months.

 How to make Lemon and Coconut Slice in a Thermomix: